sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 real the test is (as we discuss, system tests are more real than unit tests); however, the more complex it is to devise it.

 **How much should we do of each then?** The common practice in industry is also represented in the diagram.
-The size of the pyramid slice represents the the amount of test one would want of each test level.
+The size of the pyramid slice represents the number of tests one would want of each test level.

 Unit test is at the bottom of the pyramid, and has the largest area of them all.
 This means that testers should favour unit testing.